N-Argyle/spectral/README.md

 ## Acknowledgments

 - Inspired by DIY spectrophotometry projects
-- Built with Next.js and shadcn/ui components
+- Built with Next.js and shadcn/ui